 - Shortlist is whittled down to maybe the top three or four candidates

 - Face to face interviews happen

-- Offer is made to the candidate
+- An offer is made to the candidate

-- Happy days all round!
+- Happy days all around!

 If that’s what actually happened, recruitment consultants wouldn’t exist because there would be no need for them.